TEXT-S&P summary: OJSC Rostelecom

 S&P base-case cash flow and capital-structure scenario

-We assume that Rostelecom’s debt will increase in 2013 as a result of such acquisitions, capital spending, and dividends, but will stay below 2x its EBITDA.
-We also assume that Rostelecom will gradually refinance its significant short-term debt, which it inherited from the regional operators with which it merged in 2011.
+We assume that Rostelecom’s debt will increase in 2012 as a result of such acquisitions, dividends, and share buybacks, but stay below 2x EBITDA.
+We also assume that Rostelecom will gradually refinance its significant short-term debt, which it inherited from regional operators with which it merged in 2011.

 Liquidity

-We consider Rostelecom’s liquidity to be “less than adequate”, as defined in our criteria.
+We consider Rostelecom’s liquidity to be “less than adequate,” as defined in our criteria.
 This reflects our assessment that its liquidity sources do not fully cover liquidity uses for the next 12 months.
-The reason for this is the company’s sizable short-term maturities of about Russian ruble (RUB) 74 billion (about $2.3 billion), which it acquired as part of the mergers in 2011.
-The company is gradually refinancing its short-term maturities but they remain significant, compared with the available sources of liquidity.
-However, Rostelecom claims to have a meaningful amount of committed and uncommitted credit lines, which should cover the debt repayments for at least six months.
+The reason for this is the company’s sizable short-term maturities of about Russian ruble (RUB) 79 billion (about $2.4 billion), which it acquired as part of the mergers in 2011.
+The company refinanced some of these maturities in the first quarter of 2012 and has also obtained a number of commitments for financing from banks.
 We expect that Rostelecom will gradually refinance its short-term debt with medium-term debt instruments, which should improve its liquidity sources-to-uses ratio.

-In our liquidity assessment for Rostelecom we take into account the company’s very strong relationship with the largest state-owned banks, including Sberbank (not rated) and VTB Bank JSC (BBB/Stable/A-3; Russia national scale ‘ruAAA’), which suggests continued access to the domestic credit markets.
+In our liquidity assessment for Rostelecom we take into account the company’s very strong relationship with the largest state-owned banks, including Sberbank (not rated) and JSC VTB Bank (BBB/Stable/A-3), which suggests continued access to the domestic credit markets.
 As long as Rostelecom’s leverage is moderate and it generates robust cash flows, we believe there is a high likelihood that state-owned banks will roll over its maturing credit facilities.

 Outlook